nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_EDIT_NOTES.md

 ```
 Be sure to import this new component into your `Note` component so that we can render it when we click on any note's "Edit" button.

-> Test your work by trying to click on an edit button.
+**Test your work** by trying to click on an edit button.
 You should see your "Add Note" form disappear.
-An edit form shoudl replace it, and you should see the form fields pre-populated with data from the note that you clicked on.
-If you don't get that result, this would be a good time to troubleshoot and/or ask an instructor.
+An edit form should replace it, and you should see the form fields pre-populated with data from the note that you clicked on.
+If you don't get that result, take soem time to troubleshoot and/or ask an instructor.

 ## Saving Your Changes
 Once we've shown the user their edit form, the user can make all the changes they want.
 We don't need to do anything until they're done making changes and they click on the "Save Changes" button.

-Then we need to do three things:
+Then we need to do two things:

-1. Get the values of all the form fields.
+1. Get the newly modified values from the form
-2. Build a new object with those values
-3. Send the modified information to our json-server database.
+2. Send those values to our json-server database.

 Add the following event listener to your `NoteEditForm` component.
+**notes/NoteEditForm.js**
 ```js
 eventHub.addEventListener("click", (event) => {
     if(event.target.id.startsWith("saveNoteChanges")){